Transylvania, a land of legends and mysteries that have crossed borders, drawing people into knowing more.

-We will talk in detail about a few of them, and here they are: Cluj-Napoca, Alba-Iulia, Brasov, Targu-Mures, Sibiu, Sighisoara.
+We will talk in detail about a few of them, and here they are Cluj-Napoca, Alba-Iulia, Brasov, Targu-Mures, Sibiu, and Sighisoara.

 Brasov is a must-see and visits in Transylvania.
 It is special by its geographical position, rich Saxon history, picturesque streets, mountains surrounding it, and clean, fresh air all year round.
 The city and nearby area are full of sights and some of the top things to see in Transylvania are here.
 Let’s have a closer look:

 The Black Church is Brasov’s landmark and without any shadow of a doubt the most visited sight.
 It is one of the largest churches built in Gothic style in Eastern Europe.
 Its construction dates back to the 14th century and it stands tall and imposing in the middle of Council Square.

 You can visit the Black Church of Brasov daily throughout the year.
 When around the church listen to the sounds coming from inside: if you hear an organ playing you must enter to enjoy a show of a lifetime.